Best Oil ETFs for 2023

-Skyrocketing oil prices have been a growing concern for most consumers since this trend began in early 2022, as the COVID-19 pandemic began winding down.
+Skyrocketing oil prices became a major concern for consumers when an upward trend began in early 2022, as the COVID-19 pandemic began winding down.
 Russia’s invasion of Ukraine only made matters worse, sending oil prices soaring and leading to supply concerns that have hurt American consumers at the gas pump.
 Today, after six months of declines, oil prices are still about 30% higher than they were in January 2020, just prior to the COVID-related shutdowns that sent demand — and prices — plummeting.

-Investors all-in on oil have seen larger gains, though, cashing in on skyrocketing oil prices.
-One way they’ve done this has been by investing in oil ETFs and stocks.
-Here are three of the most compelling options available in 2022.
+Investors all-in on oil have seen gains, though, cashing in on high oil prices.
+One way they’ve done this has been by investing in oil exchange-traded funds.
+Here are three of the most compelling options available in 2023.

 United States Brent Oil Fund LP (BNO)

-During the past year, BNO’s share price has gradually risen from a low of around $15.48 to a high of $36.84.
-Here’s a quick snapshot of how this oil ETF is doing across a few dimensions.
+BNO is trading at $28.57 as of Jan.
+20. Here’s a quick snapshot of how this oil ETF is doing across a few dimensions.

-- Returns: Investors who bought BNO shares at the start of 2022 have experienced a year-to-date return increase of nearly 45.2%.
-Those who’ve held this oil ETF for 12 months have seen their returns grow at a rate of around 86.1%.
+- Returns: Investors who bought BNO shares at the start of 2023 have experienced a -0.91% return.
+Those who’ve held this oil ETF for 12 months have seen their returns grow 19.34%.

 - Annual Dividend and Percentage Yield: None.

-- Volatility: With a beta of 1.36, BNO’s performance tends to be a bit erratic compared to the overall market, reflecting the sharp rise and eventual fall of oil prices.
+- Volatility: With a beta of 1.09, BNO’s performance tends to be a bit more erratic than the overall market, reflecting trends in oil prices.

 The United States Brent Oil Fund LP is considered a good alternative to the S&P GSCI Crude Oil benchmark, outperforming it over one, three and five years.
 Before jumping in on BNO, investors should note the short-term focus of this oil ETF, which is highly sensitive to daily oil price fluctuations.

-- Performance: USO has seen an increase of nearly 39% year-to-date, and has grown almost 80.6% during the past 12 months.
+- Performance: USL has seen an increase of 1.38% year-to-date and has grown over 16% during the past 12 months.

 - Annual Dividend and Percentage Yield: None.

-- Volatility: With a beta of 1.35, USO’s market performance tends to be as erratic as BNO’s compared to the overall market.
+- Volatility: With a beta of 0.91, USL’s market performance tends to be less erratic compared to BNO and the overall market.

-- 10-Day Average Volume: Roughly 6.75 million shares of USO are traded daily.
+- 10-Day Average Volume: Roughly 0.02 million shares are traded daily.

 ProShares K-1 Free Crude Oil Strategy ETF (OILK)

 OILK offers exposure to three separate WTI oil futures contracts.
-This first follows a monthly roll schedule while the second and third hold June through December contracts, which are rolled annually every March and September respectively.
-The fund’s oil futures exposure is based on a wholly-owned subsidiary in the Cayman Islands, a move that’s become fairly common among commodities.
+The first follows a monthly roll schedule while the second and third hold June through December contracts, which are rolled every March and September, respectively.
+The fund’s oil futures exposure is based on a wholly-owned subsidiary in the Cayman Islands, a move that has become fairly common among commodities.
 OILK weighs all three contract maturities equally and balances its holdings semi-annually.

-- Performance: OILK has seen an increase of a little more than 35.5% year-to-date — a significant boost compared to the past 12 months when it only grew at a rate of 0.62%.
+- Performance: OILK has seen an increase of a little more than 1% year-to-date.
+It’s up just under 1% over the past year.

-- 10-Day Average Volume: Around 47,073 shares, which is relatively light compared to other oil ETFs.
+- 10-Day Average Volume: Around 0.03 million shares, which is relatively light compared to other oil ETFs.

 Organized as an open-ended ETF rather than a commodities pool, OILK investors don’t receive a complicated K-1 form at tax time.